boldradius/rest-java-play-sample/README.md

 * Add a __*GET*__ endpoint for retrieving a user with a specific id.

-	Try manually checking that your endpoint works correctly using your web browser.
+	*	Try manually checking that your endpoint works correctly using your web browser.

----

-# __Exercise 2 cont’d__
+	*	What code should be returned in the response header on success?

-* What happens when you request a user id that does not exist?
+	*	What code should be returned when the user does not exist?

-	Update your endpoint so that a 404 (Not Found) response code is returned when a user is not found.

-* What happens when you try to GET a non-integer user id?
+	*	What should when you request a non-integer user id?

 ---